 Monitors financial performance, including work health and safety, environmental sustainability, human resource management, capital works programs and infrastructure.
 Monitors and covers issues relating to internal control systems, risk management systems, financial reporting and other financial responsibilities.
-Consists of selected Board Members with representatives from the NSW Audit Office and independent auditors Ernst and Young:
+Consists of selected Board Members with representatives from the NSW Audit Office and independent auditors KPMG:

 - Ms Penny Bingham-Hall

 - Mr Joe David